We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The manufacturer describes this vegan supplement as functional food-based fuel.
 It provides 42 g of protein from non-GMO plant ingredients.
 It also provides 12 g of fiber, a wide range of amino acids, and just 1 g of sugar.

-The supplement is made from whole grains, organic greens, sprouted grains and seeds, and sea vegetables.
-The 8 g of fat it contains come from organic coconut oil, organic sunflower seed oil, and flaxseed oil.
+The supplement comprises whole grains, organic greens, sprouted grains and seeds, and sea vegetables.
+The 8 g of fat it contains comes from organic coconut oil, sunflower seed oil, and flaxseed oil.

-It is another lower calorie option, and it has been tested for banned substances.
+It is another lower calorie option and has undergone testing for banned substances.

 It is available in chocolate and vanilla flavors.